nichia/my-favetools/README.md

 ## Run the server
 In a bash terminal, run the server.

-    $ run shotgun
+    $ shotgun

 ## Usage
 Open up another terminal and copy/paste the IP server address into a web browser URL (usually http://localhost:9393) to use the application.

 Sign up and login to keep track of and share your favorite tools.
-Or, you can use this pre-made user setting to login:
+Or, you can use this pre-made user account setting to login:

     $ username: jade
+    $ email: jade@email.com
     $ password: Pass1@

 ## Contributing